Blutchie/BlazorMeetsReact/README.md

 - Add custom style to components

 ## Wish list
-- Generic way of communicating with between Blazor and React
+- Generic way of communicating between Blazor and React
 - Use of external React UI Component libraries

 ## Requirements